Housing - Łukasz Stanek - Gift, Credit, Barter: Architectural Mobilities in Global Socialism

 The stress on housing in these exchanges reflected the priorities of many governments in the Global South.
 The contrast between colonial bungalows in tropical gardens and the rundown informal settlements of indigenous populations was a familiar sight in colonial cities in Africa and Asia, and many first-generation postcolonial leaders saw its undoing as a fundamental promise and obligation of independence.
 More pragmatically, housing was needed for the growing state administration, army, and police, on whose loyalty the new regimes depended.
 The construction of housing was often part of a broader effort to develop construction and construction material industries, and of industrial modernization at large.
 Most leaders and decision makers considered fast-track industrialization to be indispensable for political and economic independence from the former colonial metropoles and for the generation of income that would fund egalitarian programs of welfare distribution.

 In contrast to the Western view of African and Asian governments as Soviet “proxies” or “pawns,” collaboration with local cadres was the third principle of Soviet architectural mobilities.
-The Soviets insisted on collaboration both in order to distinguish themselves from Western European colonialists and to secure resources and commitment from their local counterparts.
-After decades of Soviet technical assistance in Mongolia, for instance, residential areas in Ulaanbaatar read not only as a display of increasingly sophisticated Soviet prefabricated systems—ones that allowed for rising heights, flexibility, and variability—but also testify to the increasing takeover of Mongolian architects of every stage of the design and construction process.
+The Soviets insisted on collaboration both in order to distinguish themselves from Western European colonialists and to secure resources and commitments from their local counterparts.
+After decades of Soviet technical assistance in Mongolia, for instance, residential areas in Ulaanbaatar read not only as a display of increasingly sophisticated Soviet prefabricated systems—ones that allowed for rising heights, flexibility, and variability—but also testify to the increasing prevalence of Mongolian architects at every stage of the design and construction process.

 “People’s Art Club of Residential Area, Accra,” 1962.
 Giprogor (USSR).
 Rossiiskii gosudarstvennyi arkhiv ekonomiki (Samarra, Russian Federation).
 First published in: Stanek, Architecture in Global Socialism.